 - Lowest advertised price match

-One nice feature that Capital One does offer is its CreditWise tool, which lets you view and monitor your VantageScore credit score for free.
-You can also text message Eno, a chatbot assistant, to check your balance or pay your bill.
+One noteworthy feature is its CreditWise tool, which lets you view and monitor your VantageScore credit score for free.
+You also can text message Eno, a chatbot assistant, to check your balance or pay your bill.

 You don’t have to have a Capital One card to use CreditWise, though if you do have a card, you’ll get a credit score update whenever you log into that account.

-Also, as part of CreditWise, Capital One will send you alerts from two credit bureaus whenever there are changes to your credit reports that could be a sign of fraud.
-In addition, CreditWise alerts you if your Social Security number is found on the dark web, where criminals exchange this information.
+As part of CreditWise, you’ll get alerts from two credit bureaus whenever there are changes to your credit reports that could be a sign of fraud.
+CreditWise also tells you if your Social Security number is found on the dark web, where criminals exchange this information.

-This card is the rare one that combines valuable cash-back rewards and a sign-up bonus with no annual fee or foreign transaction fees.
+This card combines valuable cash-back rewards with no annual fee or foreign transaction fees.
 Otherwise, its fees are typical for cards of this type.